 Pairing an app with a wearable device enables all staff to be monitored under one system, with some using the app from their phone and others through the wearable device.
 This also helps to contain costs as dedicated or wearable devices, which can be expensive, need only be purchased for those who need it, rather than the whole workforce.

 Protecting remote staff via satellite

 The most advanced of lone worker safety apps can also utilise satellite connectivity.
-Under normal circumstances, apps and devices both rely on signal to send alerts and location data.
+Under normal circumstances, apps and devices both rely on a signal to send alerts and location data.
 However, of course, there are remote locations around the world that are unable to provide even the most basic connection.
 Pairing your smartphone with a satellite hub or using an app on a satellite phone allows the most remote of employees to keep in touch, and to be monitored on the same system as other staff.